Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

 ```

-As we already mentioned, each one of the JSON attributes is turned into an individual class member in Tweepy's tweet object.
+Each one of the JSON attributes is turned into an individual class member in Tweepy's tweet object.
 I've included a function below that will list all of these class members.

 ```python